Recombivax HB Pediatric / Adolescent Side Effects

 Generic Name: hepatitis b pediatric vaccine

-Note: This page contains side effects data for the generic drug hepatitis b pediatric vaccine.
-It is possible that some of the dosage forms included below may not apply to the brand name Recombivax HB Pediatric / Adolescent.
+Note: This document contains side effect information about hepatitis b pediatric vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Recombivax HB Pediatric / Adolescent.

 For the Consumer

 Applies to hepatitis b pediatric vaccine: intramuscular suspension

 Get emergency medical help if your child has signs of an allergic reaction: hives; difficulty breathing; swelling of the face, lips, tongue, or throat.

 Your child should not receive a booster vaccine if he or she had a life-threatening allergic reaction after the first shot.